 - Best Stable Cushioned Running Shoe: Nike Invincible 3

 Best Overall Cushioned Running Shoe: Hoka Clifton 9 ($145)

 Overall Rating: 9 | Upper Comfort: 8.5 | Underfoot Feel: 8 | Responsiveness: 7.5 | Stability: 7 | Cushion: 8.5

 - The cushion is plush without feeling mushy

-- ‘Goldilocks’ in stack height, offset, and fit
+- ‘Goldilocks’ in stack height, drop, and fit

-Scoring highest among the cushioned road running shoes we tested, the Hoka Clifton 9 offers a plush ride that works well for every day running on pavement, gravel, or any hard-packed surface.
-The newest version in this line was released earlier this year, and this shoe has had longstanding popularity in the road running category for good reason.
+Scoring highest among the best cushioned road running shoes we tested, the Hoka Clifton 9 offers a plush ride that works well for every day running on pavement, gravel, or any hard-packed surface.
+This shoe has had longstanding popularity in the road running category for good reason, and the trend has continued with the newest version released in early 2023.
 This shoe balances a soft, comfortable cushion underfoot while still being firm enough to feel responsive when you pick up the pace for a round of intervals, a tempo workout, or even a marathon race.
 This fit will feel familiar for trail runners who like the Hoka Speedgoat 5.

 Actual Weight (U.S. men’s 9): 8.9 ounces (253 grams) | Stack Height: 32/27 millimeters heel/toe (men’s), 29/24 millimeters heel/toe (women’s) | Drop: 5 millimeters